Top Stories: Steve Bannon, Pepsi and World War I Centennial

 Also:

-The Senate is expected to vote today on whether to use "nuclear option" on Trump's Supreme Court nominee Neil Gorsuch.
+The Senate is expected to decide today on whether to use "nuclear option" in the confirmation of Trump's Supreme Court nominee Neil Gorsuch.

 Today is the 100th anniversary of the U.S. entering into World War I. Here’s what led up to that decision.